-Open the frame crate and set aside the power unit box, headlamp boxes and parts box for later assembly.

-Carefully lift the frame assembly by wrapping straps or padded chains around both ends of the 2 1/2" square tube at the rear of the frame.
-Attach the frame assembly to the moldboard by lining up the three bushings on the frame with the three sets of bushings on the moldboard.
+Open the frame crate and set aside the power unit box, headlamp boxes and parts box for later.
+Carefully lift the frame assembly from the crate by wrapping hoist straps or padded chains around both ends of the 2 1/2 inch square tube at the back of the frame assembly.